Skip to main content

 The capability endeavours to build a marketplace for mentors and mentees where mentees discover (trusted) mentors, establish a connection, and join mentoring sessions.
 Thereafter, the mentor and mentee rate the session and share their feedback.

-Currently, only mentor-driven interactions (group mentoring) can be carried out using the Mentor building block.
+Currently, only mentor-driven interactions (group and one-on-one mentoring) can be carried out using the Mentor building block.

 The long-term vision of the Mentor building block is to create a country-wide pool of academic experts in different subjects and areas of knowledge to support the workforce.
 The Mentor building block has the potential to address the skill gap in all sectors of the economy.
 It encourages a cross-section of ideas and information sharing and opens avenues for cross-learning and interdisciplinary growth.